Trevor Larnach Player Props: Twins vs. Rays

-Trevor Larnach -- with an on-base percentage of .229 in his past 10 games, 85 points lower than his season-long percentage -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Shawn Armstrong on the mound, on June 7 at 6:40 PM ET.
+On Thursday, Trevor Larnach (.250 on-base percentage in past 10 games, 63 points below season-long percentage) and the Minnesota Twins face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rays.
+In his last game he had a hitless showing (0-for-3) against the Rays.

 Trevor Larnach Game Info & Props vs. the Rays